facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Mapping Colors

 Gamut mapping is the process of taking a color that is out of gamut and adjusting it such that it fits within the gamut.
 There are various different ways to gamut map a color into a smaller gamut.
-Currently, ColorAide provides three methods:
+While there are certainly many different approaches to gamut mapping, ColorAide currently provides only three:

 Method         | Description
 -------------- | -----------
 `clip`         | Simple, naive clipping.
-`lch-chroma`   | Uses chroma reduction in the CIELCH color space to bring a color into gamut.
+`lch-chroma`   | Uses a combination of chroma reduction and MINDE in the CIELCH color space to bring a color into gamut.
 This is the default method used.
 `oklch-chroma` | Like `lch-chroma`, but uses the Oklch color space instead.
-Currently experimental.
+Currently experimental and closer to the current proposed [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).

 !!! note "CSS Level 4 Gamut Mapping"
-    We do not currently use the algorithm as defined in the [CSS Level 4 specification](https://drafts.csswg.org/css-color/#binsearch).
-    This is because the current algorithm, as defined, has some issues that create gradients that are not smooth and can create unexpected colors in some situations.
-If/when the CSS Level 4 specification is updated to address such concerns, we may align more closely.
+    The current [CSS Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) describes the suggested gamut mapping algorithm as a combination of chroma reduction and MINDE.
+While our approach is actually very similar, it does differ a little.
+The CSS algorithm:

+    1. Currently uses Oklch which we've found to be problematic in some circumstances.
+    2. Is quicker to settle on a mapped color, but comes at the cost of sometimes reducing chroma too aggressively.

+    We've currently replaced Oklch with CIELCH which avoids some of the issues found with Oklch.
+We also have adjusted the algorithm to be less aggressive in regards to chroma reduction at the cost of some performance.

+    The CSS Level 4 algorithm is very new and likely to go through some revisions to address some of the issues.
+When the algorithm becomes more stable we may align more closely or at the very least provide the official CSS approach as an option.

 In this example, we will take the color `#!color lch(100% 50 75)`.
 CIELCH's gamut is technically unbounded, but when we convert the color to sRGB, we find that the color is out of gamut.
 So, using the `fit` method, we can actually transform